 You because you had other task plans that were interrupted by taking the phone call.
 The voice from the other end because maybe they get compensated the higher the number per completed interview.
 And extra points heaped on like the ice cream cherry on top.
 If they can sway and skew the results in the direction of whoever is funding this rate the following one to five or chose from the following two sides of the coin positions on some trending hot topic.

-You know the drill.
-When neither question options to select from really completely nails it on how do you really feel on this, this and one more question choices.
+Now what?
+When neither question options to select from really completely nails it on how do you really feel on this, this and one more question choice.
 You wonder where are they going with this line of questions?
 Who wants to know and how are they going to use the poll results?

-I thought we were close to the end and whew, I’m off the hook soon.
+I thought we WERE close to the end and it was going to be like you tell the kids “quick like a bunny”.
+Whew, I’m off the hook soon.
 Trying to help the telemarketer pollster.
-But realizing with a bad taste developing in your mouth that there is a pattern to the what is being asked and how it is being phrased in the progression of need your opinion inquiries.
+But realizing with a bad taste developing in my mouth.
+That there is a pattern to the what is being asked and how it is being phrased in the progression of need your opinion inquiries.

 The questions try to build a case for some kind of public opinion poll result position for whoever funded this exercise.

 Mainers are pretty practical independent thinkers.
 When the end is near and you can smell freedom to get on with your life the answer box checker individual asks would you mind if a reporter calls you?
-Somehow your answers make you a good candidate for a talking head holding a mic with the bright light to saddle up beside for a thought provoking little video clip and a catchy sound bite.
+Somehow your answers make you a good candidate for a talking head holding a mic with the bright light to saddle up beside you.
+For collecting a staged, distilled thought provoking little video clip and a catchy sound bite.
 Because you and I seem to trust the man on the street a little more than the wisdom of the one in the elected office.

 Nothing can rub a true Mainer harder the wrong way either than some of the blog posts or media interviews that try to size up the state based on a very narrow viewpoint.